 Nancy J. Murray, Senior Vice President of Achieva and President, The Arc of Greater Pittsburgh

-Nancy Murray M.S. is the President of The Arc of Greater Pittsburgh and Senior Vice President of ACHIEVA.
+Nancy Murray M.S. is the President of The Arc of Greater Pittsburgh and Senior Vice President of Achieva.
 She has 45 years of experience in the disability field in the areas of public policy, advocacy, family support, supports coordination, health care and state government serving people with disabilities and their families.
 Nancy’s primary area of interest and study is the resilience of families of children and adults with disabilities and the long term impact of caring for a person with a disability on a family.
 Nancy and her husband are the parents of two adult children with Down syndrome.

-Nancy is the founder and Project Director of ACHIEVA’s Disability Healthcare Initiative and was the founder and first Director of the Down Syndrome Center at Children’s Hospital (UPMC) of Pittsburgh.
-She has served as the President of the Board of Directors of the Pennsylvania Assistive Technology Foundation; a member of the Pennsylvania Medical Assistance Advisory Council; numerous committees through the Pennsylvania Office of Developmental Programs; numerous committees of The Arc United States; and the National Council of Executives of The Arc; a member of the Pennsylvania Waiting List Campaign; Co-chair of the federal RAISE Family Care-giving Council; a member of the Pennsylvania Adult Protective Services Advisory Council; a member of the Pennsylvania Governor’s Council on Reform; and a member of the Advisory Council for the University of Pittsburgh’s Center for Research, Training and Dissemination of Family Support for People with Disabilities Across the Life Course.
+Nancy is the founder and Project Director of Achieva's Disability Healthcare Initiative and was the founder and first Director of the Down Syndrome Center at Children’s Hospital (UPMC) of Pittsburgh.
+She has served as the President of the Board of Directors of the Pennsylvania Assistive Technology Foundation; a member of the Pennsylvania Medical Assistance Advisory Council; numerous committees through the Pennsylvania Office of Developmental Programs; numerous committees of The Arc of the United States; and the National Council of Executives of The Arc; a member of the Pennsylvania Waiting List Campaign; co-chair of the federal RAISE Family Care-giving Council; a member of the Pennsylvania Adult Protective Services Advisory Council; a member of the Pennsylvania Governor’s Council on Reform; and a member of the Advisory Council for the University of Pittsburgh’s Center for Research, Training and Dissemination of Family Support for People with Disabilities Across the Life Course.

 Nancy received her B.S. from Gettysburg College and her M.S. from the University of Pittsburgh.